Rajinder1212/RajinderpalBookStore/RajinderpalBookStore/README.txt

 20221124131516_addValidationToProduct   name for vaiation of product

 0826
 added a newIproduct and Product Repository files and updated the IuUnitOfWork and UnitOfWork

 0836
 added the product Controllers
-added all the view files in te product folder and updated the layout.cshtml and adde a new js file for the product updatedthe UnitOfWork with product
+added all the view files in te product folder and updated the layout.cshtml and adde a new js file for the product updated UnitOfWork with product

 0843
 Added the webHostEnvironment